OmSethi/OmSethi/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a junior studying CS at the University at Buffalo with a interest in AI and full-stack development.
 Experienced in building machine learning workflows, multi-agent applications, and mobile apps that combine data and usability.
-Passionate about building tools that have impact.
+Building tools that have impact.
 When im not coding, you can usually find me playing volleyball, watching F1 every weekend, and always listening to music!